ufs-community/ufs-srweather-app/docs/UsersGuide/source/BackgroundInfo/Introduction.rst

    * :numref:`Section %s: Workflow Parameters <ConfigWorkflow>` documents all of the user-configurable experiment parameters that can be set in the user configuration file (``config.yaml``).
    * :numref:`Section %s: Input & Output Files <InputOutputFiles>` describes application input and output files, as well as information on where to get publicly available data.
-   * :numref:`Section %s: Limited Area Model (LAM) Grids <LAMGrids>` describes the SRW App predefined grids in detail and explains how to create a custom user-generated grid.
+   * :numref:`Section %s: Limited Area Model (LAM) Grids <LAMGrids>` describes the SRW App predefined grids, explains how to create a custom user-generated grid, and provides information on using a custom distribution of vertical levels.
    * :numref:`Section %s: Defining an SRW App Workflow <DefineWorkflow>` explains how to build a customized SRW App workflow XML file.
    * :numref:`Section %s: Template Variables <TemplateVars>` explains how to use template variables.